trooperandz/survey-node-test/README.md

  - Create a clone application using [React.js](https://facebook.github.io/react)
  - Investigate possibility of replacing SequelizeJS ```hasMany``` assocation with the ```belongsToMany``` association
  - Investigate the optimization and possible alternatives of the ```getGuestAnswers()``` database query function located in the /services/services.js file
- - Fix the ordering of question choices (by id)
+ - Fix the ordering of question choices on main index page (by id)
  - Show visitors incorrect/correct answer feedback
  - Add visible breaks between visitors on answers page
+ - Show correct/incorrect answer stats on answers page